 Don’t you just love a happy ending?
 I know I do, and that’s probably why I love to hear rehab transformations and addiction success stories.
 I only have space to share 11 such stories, but these incredible addiction rehab transformations offer hope for you or a loved one looking to find a happy ending to your addiction journey.

 1. Kelli grew up with sexual trauma and turned to drugs to dull the pain.
 Entering rehab gave her the chance to become sober.
 She addressed her childhood pain and untreated mental health disorders.
 In her 40s, she found a new life and now shares it with her son.

-2. Emily developed a methamphetamine and Oxycontin addiction as a teen.
+2. Emily developed a methamphetamine addiction and Oxycontin addiction as a teen.
 She didn’t realize she needed help until after her unborn baby died.
-Through treatment, she became clean, and today, Emily works as a substance abuse counselor.
+Through addiction treatment, she became clean, and today, Emily works as a substance abuse counselor.

 3. Rob used drugs and alcohol to dull depression and anxiety.
 He entered rehab with a negative attitude but learned to manage his emotions without substances.
 Today, Rob is reconciled with his parents who are learning how to support their son’s recovery.

 4. Roger’s dad encouraged him to drink homemade moonshine and launched the teen’s alcohol addiction.
 Thirty years later, Roger sought professional help and received the positive peer support he needed.
 Today, he’s remarried and shares his recovery story with everyone who will listen.

 5. Sophie took drugs for years.
 She resisted recovery because she feared she would lose her ability to perform musically or paint.
 To her surprise, addiction rehab gave her the ability to enjoy her favorite hobbies 100 times more than when she was high, and Sophie feels more alive now than ever before.